 Learn how to make sushi rice perfectly every time with step-by-step pictures and a video tutorial.
-All you need is simple ingredients such as sushi vinegar, sugar, salt, and kombu.
-Once you master the secret of making the rice, you will be ready to dish up all kinds of mouth-watering sushi recipes!
+All you need are simple ingredients such as rice vinegar, sugar, salt, and kombu.
+Once you master the secret of making the sushi rice, you will be ready to dish up all kinds of mouth-watering sushi recipes!

 What is Sushi Rice?

-You might wonder why the Japanese season rice with vinegar.
-It actually goes back to the origin of sushi.
-The literal meaning of sushi means “sour flavor”.
-Historically, the way people stored fish was by wrapping it in fermented rice.
-When they were ready to enjoy the fish, the fermented rice was actually tossed away.
 Sometime between the 1300s and 1500s, the Japanese slowly stopped using fermented rice and instead added vinegar to the rice to further increase the shelf life.
-The vinegar made the rice taste good as well so they started to eat the fish and the rice together, which evolved to today’s sushi.
+The vinegar ended up improving the flavor of the rice so they started eating the fish and the rice together, which evolved to today’s sushi.

-These days with refrigeration there is no longer the issue of fish being spoiled, but the centuries of sushi rice’s umami flavor with the vinegar being added stayed.
+These days with refrigeration, there is no longer a spoilage issue with the fish, but the centuries of flavoring the rice with vinegar have become the mainstay.